cambridge-cares/CitiesKG/CEA_AGENT/README.md

 The agent currently queries for building geometry and building usage stored in the knowledge graph, and the resulting output data is added to the named graph 'energyprofile'.

-The CEA Agent provides three endpoints:
+The CEA agent provides three endpoints:

 ### 1. Run
 Available at http://localhost:58085/agents/cea/run